Home / Articles / Fees & taxes

 • Look at Binance's official fee page.
 The standard structure of trading fees and the rates at different tiers are on Binance's dedicated fee schedule — go by what it currently shows.

 • Read the specific product page.
-Products like tokenized stocks may have their own fee or rule notes — read them carefully on the product page before you buy.
+The US-stock product has its own fee and rule notes — read them carefully on the product page before you buy.

 • Check the confirmation screen before you order.
 When you actually place the order, the system usually shows the estimated fill price, fees and so on — that's the number closest to what you'll really pay, so don't skip straight to confirm.